-The Marimaca copper oxide project, located in the II Region of northern Chile, close to the coast and major infrastructure, is a 1-hour drive north of the port of Antofagasta and 22km from the port of Mejillones.
-It is 14km from the Antofagasta to Tocopilla via paved highwa (UTS coordinates: UTS 374,800 E and 7,434,900-N).
-Coro is in the process of acquiring a 75% interest in Marimaca from a local Chilean private company, SCM Compañia Minera Constanza (“Constanza”).
+The Marimaca copper oxide project, located in the Antofagasta Region of northern Chile, close to the coast and major infrastructure, is a 1 hour drive north of the Port of Antofagasta and 22 kilometres from the port of Mejillones.
+It is 14 kilometres from the Antofagasta to Tocopilla paved highway (and is centred on UTM coordinates: 374,800 E and 7,434,900-N).

-While no drilling had been done previous to Coro’s interest in this property, broad zones of copper oxide mineralization, well-exposed on the hillside, were apparent on the property and were being mined by local artisanal miners via open pit methods when this property came to Coro’s attention.
-Coro’s experienced exploration team believed that this property would provide a significant and low risk target that met the Coro criteria - a viable leachable copper oxide resource which could be rapidly defined at in an excellent location, all of which would ensure there limited impediments to its expeditious development.
+No previous exploration drilling had been done on this property prior to Coro’s involvement. in this property.
+Broad zones of copper oxide mineralization, well-exposed on the hillside, were being mined by local artisanal miners via open pit methods.
+Coro’s experienced exploration team recognised that this property would provide a significant and low-risk target that met the Coro criteria - a viable leachable copper oxide resource which could be rapidly defined, in an excellent location, all of which could ensure limited impediments for an expeditious development.

 - Coro retains a first right of refusal

 Coro also owns, is acquiring or has optioned a 100% interest in other mining properties covering the Marimaca project and its surroundings.